-Germany vs Spain: what differs
+Germany vs Spain taxes: what differs

 Germany and Spain tax salaries differently.
 In Germany, the payslip deductions are Income tax, Pension insurance, Unemployment insurance, Health insurance and Long-term care.
 In Spain, they're Social security and Income tax (IRPF).
 On this salary, Germany's effective tax rate works out to about 42.6% versus 35.2% in Spain — use the calculator to compare any salary or add more countries.